robwschlegel/Intro_R_Workshop/docs/12-tidiest.md

 ### Rename variables (columns) with `rename()`

 We have seen that we select columns in a dataframe with `select()`, but if we want to rename columns we have to use, you guessed it, `rename()`.
 This functions works by first telling R the new name you would like, and then the existing name of the column to be changed.
-This is perhaps a bit back to front, but such is life on occassion.
+This is perhaps a bit back to front, but such is life on occasion.

 ```r